-The following tables set forth information about the beneficial ownership of DallasNews common stock by our current directors, nominees for election as director, the executive officers named in the Summary Compensation Table (the "named executive officers" or "NEOs"), all current directors, director nominees and executive officers as a group, and by each person known to DallasNews to own more than 5% of the outstanding shares of DallasNews Series A or Series B common stock.
-At the close of business on March 16, 2022, there were 4,737,580 Series A shares, 614,910 Series B shares and 5,352,490 combined Series A and Series B shares issued and outstanding.
+The following tables set forth information about the beneficial ownership of DallasNews common stock by our current directors, nominees for election as director, our named executive officers (as defined below), all current directors, director nominees and executive officers as a group, and by each person known to DallasNews to own more than 5% of the outstanding shares of DallasNews Series A or Series B common stock, based on 4,737,852 Series A shares, 614,638 Series B shares and 5,352,490 combined Series A and Series B shares issued and outstanding as of the close of business on March 18, 2024.

-Under SEC rules, the beneficial ownership of a person or group includes not only shares held directly or indirectly by the person or group but also shares the person or group has the right to acquire within 60 days of the record date pursuant to exercisable options and convertible securities.
-The information below, including the percentage calculations, is based on beneficial ownership rather than direct ownership of issued and outstanding shares, except as described in footnote (1) to the table below.
+Under SEC rules, the beneficial ownership of a person or group includes not only shares held directly or indirectly by the person or group but also shares the person or group has the right to acquire within 60 days pursuant to exercisable options and convertible securities.
+The information below, including the percentage calculations, is based on beneficial ownership rather than direct ownership of issued and outstanding shares, except as described in footnote (1) to the Other Principal Shareholders table below.

 Unless otherwise indicated, each person listed below has sole voting power and sole dispositive power with respect to the shares of common stock indicated in the table as beneficially owned by such person.
 Series A common stock has one vote per share and Series B common stock has 10 votes per share.
 Consequently, the voting power of Series B holders is greater than the number of shares beneficially owned.
-For example, the shares of DallasNews common stock beneficially owned by all current directors, director nominees and executive officers as a group, representing 12.9% of the total outstanding shares of Series A and Series B common stock, have combined voting power of 53.1%.